Marriage Preparation

 The Prepare & Enrich relationship inventory

-Follow-up conversations with a marriage mentor
+Follow-up conversations with a trained facilitator on staff

 Our Water to Wine marriage preparation course or meetings with a sponsor couple